prathamSharma25/Regional-Language-Weather-Chatbot/README.md

 The chatbot can be set to handle user queries in any language, simply by changing the variable for target language (target_lang; currently set to 'gu' for Gujarati) in the code.

+The chatbot is deployed [here](https://weatherplus.pythonanywhere.com/).
+The code can be used to deploy a similar chatbot application on pythonanywhere.com.

 ### User Interface
 ![Chatbot User Interface](user_interface.png)